Infrastructure law expected to boost jobs, economy

 “The passage of the federal infrastructure bill is a huge win for the Dayton region and outlines historic investments that will impact generations to come,” said Stephanie Keinath, vice president for strategic initiatives at the Dayton Area Chamber of Commerce.
 “Funding for long-standing priorities of the business community, including significant investments in roads, bridges, airports and multimodal ‘hard infrastructure’ is partnered with new investments in public transit, broadband and renewable energy.”

-Dayton City Commissioner and Mayor-elect Jeff Mims said he is “thrilled about the signing of the bipartisan infrastructure bill, which will bring millions in new funds to repair Dayton’s main thoroughfare roads.
-This bill also creates opportunities to expand broadband and could bring Amtrak rail service to our community, all with the benefit of creating good paying jobs.”
+“A large percentage of the bill is existing funding programs and we would expect a modest bump — 10 to 25% — in funding already available to us.” said Scott Schmid, transportation director for the Clark County-Springfield Transportation Coordinating Committee.
+“I would expect any additional funding for the area would go towards maintaining the existing roads and bridges.”

-President Joe Biden on Monday signed the five-year bipartisan Infrastructure Investment and Jobs Act in a White House ceremony that included U.S. Sen. Rob Portman, R-Ohio, who was lead negotiator for his party in the senate.
+President Joe Biden earlier this month signed the five-year bipartisan Infrastructure Investment and Jobs Act in a White House ceremony that included U.S. Sen. Rob Portman, R-Ohio, who was lead negotiator for his party in the senate.

 “Things are going to turn around in a big way.
 For example, because of this law, next year will be the first year in 20 years American infrastructure investment will grow faster than China’s,” Biden said.